HoseaCodes/Storm-Gate/DEPLOYMENT.md

 1. Go to [MongoDB Atlas](https://cloud.mongodb.com)
 2. Create a free cluster
 3. Create a database user
-4. Whitelist all IPs (0.0.0.0/0) for Fly.io deployment
+4. Whitelist all IPs (0.0.0.0/0) for AWS Lambda deployment
 5. Get your connection string and set it as `MONGODB_URL`